 Slavery Memorial Year

 The history of slavery is a painful and important part of our shared history that, until recently, has received too little attention.
-Slavery Memorial Year, from 1 July 2023 to 30 June 2024, highlights that history throughout the Kingdom of the Netherlands.
+Slavery Memorial Year, from 1 July 2023 to 30 June 2024, highlighted that history throughout the Kingdom of the Netherlands.

 Slavery abolished 150 years ago